 The thrill of skiing draws hundreds of thousands of people to Utah’s mountains each year.
-Speeding downhill on fresh powder gives you a feeling you can’t get anywhere else.
-But, all that speed means lots of bumps, bruises, sprains, strains, and, occasionally, something more serious.
+Speeding downhill on fresh powder gives you a feeling that you can’t get anywhere else.
+But all that speed means lots of bumps, bruises, sprains, strains, and, occasionally, something more serious.

 Next time you’re on the slopes, take precautions to help prevent these common ski injuries.
 Check out our other tips for preventing other winter sports injuries and avoiding snowboarding accidents and injuries.